 For a day filled with learning visit the Andy Warhol Museum or Carnegie Museum of Natural History.
 Mount Washington is famous and a must-see when in the area.

-Take a moment to read the details below of different places to visit while staying in the area.
+Take a moment to read the details below of top attractions to visit in Pittsburgh.

 This area was named as National Historic District for good reason: it is home to 15 blocks of Victorian style architecture.
 It is one of the liveliest, most entertaining areas in the entire city.
 There are boutiques, art galleries, famous bars and restaurants, live music and theatre venues, and all within walking distance!
 This is a must-see if you're in town, so don't leave without spending at least part of a day here!